New Zealand women's national rugby sevens team: 2019–2020 Seven Series season

-Covid
+COVID

 Due to the international Sevens competition being put on hold the support personnel at the performance base at Mount Manganui was reduced in number with some remaining but on reduced hours.
 The players had their salaries reduced.
 The remaining men and women players were organized into a single combined training group in order to form a nucleus of sevens squad overseen by Sweeney, men's coach Clark Laidlaw and men's strength and conditioning coach Blair Mills.
 Allan Bunting, who had previous been commuting from Auckland stayed in there.

 The combining of the two teams had the benefit of exposing the respective sexes to different ways of doing things.

-After the initial lockdown life with new Zealand returned to a relative normal in late 2020 as the squad reformed and ways were found to prepare for the Tokyo games were had been rescheduled for 2021. among them were a games against a Moana Pasifika team and a team sourced from members of the Black Ferns fifteens in a mini tournament in Wellington which was termed Pure Sevens.
+After the initial lockdown life within New Zealand returned to a relative normal in late 2020 as the squad reformed and ways were found to prepare for the Tokyo games were had been rescheduled for 2021.
+Among them were games against a Moana Pasifika team and a team sourced from members of the Black Ferns fifteen-a-side squad in a mini tournament in Wellington which was termed Pure Sevens.

 The opening of the trans-Tasman bubble in May 2021 allowed the playing of six games against Australia at the Orākei Domain in Auckland which was organized to provide two games per day.
-The Black Sevens won the series 5-1 with Woodman back in top form.
+The Black Sevens won the series 5–1 with Woodman back in top form.

 In an effort to replicate playing against team like the USA which had size and speed the team in the first half of 2021 played the Hamilton Boys High School.
 This school had won the Condor Sevens national school competition sevens times in a row.
 While rucks were contested it not being a full tackle game, but this didn't prevent Alena Saili fracturing one of her shoulders.

-The squad participated in the 2021 Oceania Women's Sevens Championship in Townsville against Australia, Fiji and the Oceania Barbarians.
+In June 2021 a team participated in the 2021 Oceania Women's Sevens Championship in Townsville against Australia, Fiji and the Oceania Barbarians.
 New Zealand won the tournament.
 This was the final playing chance for players to gain selection before the team would be trimmed to 16 for Tokyo.
 Kelly Brazier attended the tournament but was unable to play due to flu.
 She then had a hamstring injury, which put her in doubt for Tokyo.
-While she wasn’t back to 100% by the end of the tournament she was selected.
+While she wasn't back to 100% by the end of the tournament she was selected.